Bhat-Gurunandan/ajeeb-goa/markdown/09-chapter-9.md

 country…  You will elect representatives to the Lok Sabha in Delhi who will participate in the law-making processes for the entire country.
-Secondly, you will have your own legislature in Goa to which the people will elect their representatives."[^26]
+Secondly, you will have your own legislature in Goa to which the people will elect their representatives."*[^26]

 It was a clear-cut election agenda he set for the people of Goa.
-Abolish the feudal system of Bhatkarshai, let the tillers own their land, educate their children, and learn modern technology.
+Abolish the feudal system of *Bhatkarshai*, let the tillers own their land, educate their children, and learn modern technology.
 To achieve this, elect your own representatives through elections and start ruling Goa for the haves and the have-nots.
 Did the Congress